-(f) Immigration specialists. - Accredited representatives should not be confused with non-lawyer "immigration specialists," visa consultants, and "notarios."
+- (f) Immigration specialists.
+Accredited representatives should not be confused with non-lawyer "immigration specialists," visa consultants, and "notarios."
 See Chapter 2.7 (Immigration Specialists).
-Accredited representatives must be expressly accredited by and must be employed by a nonprofit institution specifically recognized by OLAP.

-(g) Verification. - To verify that an individual has been accredited by OLAP, the public can either:

-- consult the Recognition & Accreditation rosters at EOIR's website, or - contact the R&A Coordinator (see Appendix B (Directory))

-(h) Applicability of attorney rules. - Except in those instances set forth in the regulations and this manual, accredited representatives are to observe the same rules and procedures as attorneys.
-See Chapter 2.3 (Attorneys).

-(i) Signatures. - Only the accredited representative who is the representative of record may sign submissions to the Board.
+Accredited representatives must be expressly accredited by and must be employed by a nonprofit institution specifically recognized by the Assistant Director for Policy or the Assistant Director's designee. - (g) Verification.
+To verify that an individual has been accredited by EOIR, the public can either: - consult the Recognition & Accreditation rosters at EOIR's website, or - o contact the R&A Coordinator (see Appendix B (Directory)) - (h) Applicability of attorney rules.
+Except in those instances set forth in the regulations and this manual, accredited representatives are to observe the same rules and procedures as attorneys.
+See Chapter 2.3 (Attorneys). - (i) Signatures.
+Only the accredited representative who is the representative of record may sign submissions to the Board.
 An accredited representative, even in the same organization, may not sign or file on another accredited representative's behalf.
-See Chapter 3.3(b) (Signatures).

-(j) Representative misconduct. - Accredited representatives must comply with certain standards of professional conduct.
-See 8 C.F.R. §§ 1003.101 et seq; 1292.13.

-(k) Request to be removed from list of accredited representatives. - An accredited representative who no longer wishes to represent aliens should write to the R&A Coordinator and request to be removed from the list.
+See Chapter 3.3(b) (Signatures). - (j) Representative misconduct.
+Accredited representatives must comply with certain standards of professional conduct.
+See 8 C.F.R. §§ 1003.101 et seq; 1292.13. - (k) Request to be removed from list of accredited representatives.
+An accredited representative who no longer wishes to represent aliens should write to the R&A Coordinator and request to be removed from the list.
 See Appendix B (Directory).